Planning Outdoor Events

 Over 60,000 commuters drive into and out of the downtown area each business day.
 In addition, hundreds of delivery trucks circle our streets daily using temporary loading zones.
 A street closure associated with your event will divert traffic that may potentially overwhelm our downtown street system.
 To facilitate the movement of traffic, particularly during the morning and evening rush hours, the City will not approve the closure of certain major thoroughfares.

-Charlotte Area Transit System (CATS) operates the light-rail and hundreds of buses each day through the downtown Transportation Center on East Trade Street.
+Charlotte Area Transit System (CATS) operates the streetcar, light-rail, and hundreds of buses each day through the downtown Transportation Center on East Trade Street.
 Because of our network of one-way streets, even the smallest street closure may cause a bus to detour several blocks from its customary stop and displace hundreds of transit riders.
 The light rail system operates across several city streets.
 The system is used by thousands of people each day and impacts to service are discouraged.

 Thousands of people live, work, and shop in the Center City.
 By nature, special events bring noise and traffic congestion that disrupt the daily routines of residents in these neighborhoods.
 For this reason, the City may not approve special events on consecutive weekends in the same general location.